-So you want to go on a 30-day low-carb meal plan, perhaps to lose weight?
+So you want to go on a 30-day low carb meal plan, perhaps to lose weight?
 That is not a bad idea.
-But, before progressing with this plan, you will need to examine what such a diet plan entails.
-Naturally you cannot implement something that you are hardly familiar with.
-In line with this, have a talk with a licensed physician to determine if this diet plan can help you attain your goals.
+Before progressing with this plan, you will need to examine what such a diet plan entails.
+Naturally, you cannot implement something that you are hardly familiar with.
+In line with this, talk with a licensed physician to determine if this diet plan can help you attain your goals.

 You might have heard of some people who have lost weight through this method.
 Despite this, you do not have an automatic pass to start this diet plan.
 At the end of the day, your body needs various calories from carbohydrates.
 Due to this factor, you will need to count your calories and determine how many of them will come from your carbs.

-In this article, we will analyze the low-carb diet plan and recommend a practical 30-day low-carb meal plan.
-Additionally, we will evaluate its effectiveness and lowdown, and provide significant reasons why you need to start or avoid it.
+This article will analyze the low carb diet plan and recommend a practical 30-day low-carb meal plan.
+Additionally, we will evaluate its effectiveness and lowdown and provide significant reasons why you need to start or avoid it.

 What Is A Low-Carb Diet?

 A low-carb diet refers to a meal with few carbohydrates but high fat and protein content (12).
-If your goal is to start such a diet plan, you ought to familiarize yourself with the best low-carb foods.
+If your goal is to start such a diet plan, you should familiarize yourself with the best low-carb foods.
 Most importantly, you will need to talk to your doctor and nutritionist first.